 Does The Jones Act Cover Sexual Assault?

-Just as The Jones Act covers sexual harassment, it also covers cases involving sexual assault.
+Just as the Jones Act covers sexual harassment, it also covers cases involving sexual assault.

 Victims of sexual assault in a maritime environment can be eligible for compensation under The Act.
 As with harassment cases, the injured party must show evidence that the negligence of their employer contributed directly to the assault.